-Exercise 6.3.9: Consider the equation xy' = 2y.

-- a) Show that $y = Cx^2$ is a solution for any C. - b) Show that for any $x_0 \neq 0$, and any y_0 , Picard's theorem applies for the initial condition $y(x_0) = y_0$. - c) Show that $y(0) = y_0$ is solvable if and only if $y_0 = 0$.
+Exercise 6.3.9: Consider the equation xy' = 2y. - a) Show that $y = Cx^2$ is a solution for every constant C. - b) Show that for every $x_0 \neq 0$ and every y_0 , Picard's theorem applies for the initial condition $y(x_0) = y_0$. - c) Show that $y(0) = y_0$ is solvable if and only if $y_0 = 0$.

-Chapter 7

-Metric Spaces

-7.1 Metric spaces

-Note: 1.5 lectures

-(i) $d(x, y) \ge 0$

-As mentioned in the introduction, the main idea in analysis is to take limits.
+Chapter 7 Metric Spaces 7.1 Metric spaces Note: 1.5 lectures As mentioned in the introduction, the main idea in analysis is to take limits.
 In chapter 2 we learned to take limits of sequences of real numbers.
 And in chapter 3 we learned to take limits of functions as a real number approached some other real number.
 We want to take limits in more complicated contexts.
 For example, we want to have sequences of points in 3-dimensional space.
 We wish to define continuous functions of several variables.
 We even want to define functions on spaces that are a little harder to describe, such as the surface of the earth.
 We still want to talk about limits there.
 Finally, we have seen the limit of a sequence of functions in chapter 6.
 We wish to unify all these notions so that we do not have to reprove theorems over and over again in each context.
 The concept of a metric space is an elementary yet powerful tool in analysis.
 And while it is not sufficient to describe every type of limit we find in modern analysis, it gets us very far indeed.
 Definition 7.1.1.
-Let X be a set, and let $d: X \times X \to \mathbb{R}$ be a function such that for all $x, y, z \in X$
+Let X be a set, and let $d: X \times X \rightarrow \mathbb{R}$ be a function such that for all $x, y, z \in X$ (i) $d(x, y) \ge 0$. (nonnegativity) (ii) $d(x, y) = 0$ if and only if $x = y$. (identity of indiscernibles) (iii) $d(x, y) = d(y, x)$. (symmetry) (iv) $d(x, z) \le d(x, y) + d(y, z)$. (triangle inequality) The pair (X, d) is called a metric space.

-(nonegativity),

-(ii) $d(x,y) = 0$ if and only if $x = y$,

-(iii) $d(x,y) = d(y,x)$ (symmetry),

-(iv) $d(x,z) \le d(x,y) + d(y,z)$ (triangle inequality).

-The pair (X,d) is called a metric space.
 The function d is called the metric or the distance function.
-Sometimes we write just X as the metric space instead of (X,d), if the metric is clear from context.
+Sometimes we write just X as the metric space instead of (X, d) if the metric is clear from context.
 The geometric idea is that d is the distance between two points.
 Items (i)-(iii) have obvious geometric interpretation: Distance is always nonnegative, the only point that is distance 0 away from x is x itself, and finally that the distance from x to y is the same as the distance from y to x.
 The triangle inequality (iv) has the interpretation given in Figure 7.1.
-For the purposes of drawing, it is convenient to draw figures and diagrams in the plane with the metric being the euclidean distance.
-However, that is only one particular metric space.
-Just because a certain fact seems to be clear from drawing a picture does not mean it is true.
-You might be getting sidetracked by intuition from euclidean geometry, whereas the concept of a metric space is a lot more general.
-Let us give some examples of metric spaces.